Step 1: Buy a replacement switch and remove the trim panel

 Start by unplugging the refrigerator.
 Then remove the drip tray to expose the trim panel screws.
 If you don’t see any screws, unsnap the panel using a plastic putty knife and paint can opener (Photo 1).
 Lift the trim panel off the door.

 Step 2: Replace the broken switch

 Photo 2: Remove the microswitch

-Pull the snap retainers away from the switch and slide it off the pegs.
+If your refrigerator water dispenser is not working, pull the snap retainers away from the switch and slide it off the pegs.